 - Tel: +66 (0) 5324 6246

 Often described as the heartbeat of Chiang Mai, Warorot is situated several blocks behind the lively Night Bazaar, but caters to the needs of locals as a opposed to tourists.
 Specialising in fabric, toys, school supplies and fruits it has more of a Chinese feel to it.
-This is a constantly busy area and great way to get a real feel for northern culture when in Thailand.
-Read More...
+This is a constantly busy area and great way to Read More...

 - Opening Hours: 07:00 – 19:00 and onwards